tendermint/merkleeyes/README.md

 ## Transactions

-There are two types of transaction, each associated with a type-byte and a list of arguments:
+There are four types of transaction, each associated with a type-byte and a list of arguments:

 ```
 Set			0x01		Key, Value
 Remove			0x02		Key
+Get			0x03		Key
+Compare and Set		0x04		Key, Compare Value, Set Value
 ```

 A transaction consists of the type-byte concatenated with the encoded arguments.